 Turkmenistan Travel Tips

 To be honest, Turkmenistan hasn’t really ignited my wanderlust yet.
-Many people want to venture there because it is closed off and lacks freedom.
+Many people want to venture there because it is closed off and lacks freedom or to see the Darvaza Gates of Hell.
 That actually deters me from wanting to visit.
 I had a friend working there and could get me in easily without a tour and I still didn’t seem to make the effort to go, but I am certain that one day I’ll make it over that way.
 Below are some Turkmenistan travel tips from friends of mine who have traveled there.

 Smoking Ban in All Public Places